This post may contain affiliate links. Read my disclosure policy.

 - Add the wet ingredients to the dry ingredients, and toss until it is evenly distributed and moistened.

-- Allow to cool and store in an airtight container.
+- Allow to cool, then stir in the dried fruit.
+Store in an airtight container.

 After reading this recipe, I threw out the granola I had purchased from the supermarket and made this…..far, far superior and healthier.
 Thank you sooooo much.